 The system of representative democracy is manifestly demonstrated in the basic provisions of the Constitution; as dictated in article 1, par.1, the form of government in Greece is parliamentary republic on the basis of popular sovereignty.
-However, the representative character of the republic does not preclude the institutionalization of alternative methods which seem to limit that character to some extent.
+However, the representative character of the republic does not preclude the institutionalization of alternative methods which seem to limit that character to some extent (Papadopoulou, 2013: 1).
 One method in this direction is the constitutionally guaranteed in article 44, par.
-2 conduct of referendum.
-The process involves both the legislative and the executive and is, at the end, proclaimed by the President of the Republic on two occasions: crucial national matters and bills passed by Parliament regulating important social matters with the
+2 referendum process.
+The process involves both the legislative and the executive and is, at the end, proclaimed by the President of the Republic on two occasions: crucial national matters and bills passed by Parliament regulating important social matters with the exception of the fiscal ones.
+In the first case, a resolution voted by the absolute majority in the Parliament is required, taken upon proposal of the cabinet, while in the second case the referendum is decided by the 3/5 (180) of the total number of members, on the ground of a proposal of the 2/5 (120) of the total number of members in the Parliament.
+However, only one referendum has been conducted throughout the history of the 3rd Hellenic Republic, on December 8, 1974 with reference to whether the institution of the monarchy should be abolished or not.